 (c) the provision of a legal service in relation to estates and trusts administered by the Public Trustee.

-(2) Subsection (1)(a) applies only if the will or enduring power of attorney is prepared under the direction and control of a certificated practitioner.
+(2) Subsection (1)(a) applies only if the will or enduring power of attorney is prepared under the direction and control of a legal practitioner.

-(3) Subsection (1)(b) and (c) apply only if the legal service is provided under the direction and control of a certificated practitioner.
+(3) Subsection (1)(b) and (c) apply only if the legal service is provided under the direction and control of a legal practitioner.

 [Section 47A inserted: No. 9 of 2008 s.
-29.]
+29; amended: No. 9 of 2022 s.
+424.]

 47B.
 Treasurer’s approvals and guidelines